drmanan/AlgorithmOdyssey/Chapter-8/README.md

 - Chapter 8 explores pressing challenges in the world of algorithms.
 - It delves into algorithmic bias, security threats, transparency, ethics, and accountability.
 - The chapter emphasizes the importance of addressing these issues for responsible algorithmic use.
-- It serves as a call to action to ensure that technology benefits all of humanity.
+- It serves as a call to action to ensure that technology benefits all humanity.